 Employment is a contractual relation between employer and worker.
 The parties have the right to decide the content of their contract.
 What should the parties to the contract agree to and should be written in the employment contract?
-This article will answer to this question based on the Labor Law of Cambodia.
+This article will answer to this question based on the laws of Cambodia.

 1. Title of the contract